What is a White Elephant Gift?

 If you’re hosting a white elephant gift exchange, you’ll need to ask the party attendees to bring a wrapped gift.
 The gifts can be used, something people already have around the house or something that’s purchased, but it’s typically in the $10-20 range (as the host, you specify the value).
 The White Elephant Gift Exchange works best where there are at least at least 6-10 people in attendance, but it can work with larger numbers as well.

-White Elephant Exchange Rules
+White Elephant Gift Exchange Rules

-Each person who attends the White Elephant Party brings a wrapped gift to contribute to the gift pool.
+There are a lot of different variations on the White Elephant Gift Exchange, so it’s really up to the host to set the rules.
+Typically, each person who attends the White Elephant Party brings a wrapped gift to contribute to the gift pool.
 When deciding who goes first, the host can either have participants draw a name or draw a number.
 The person who drew number 1 goes first, followed by 2, 3, 4 and so on (the best number to draw is the highest number, because that means he or she can pick any of the gifts in play).

 Players sit in a circle in the order in which they take their gifts, with the presents in the middle.
 Player 1 takes a gift and opens it.
 Player 2 can choose to either pick an unwrapped gift from the gift pool, or “steal” on of the gifts that has been unwrapped already.
 If a gift gets stolen, the person who had that gift gets to select again.
 When all the gifts have been distributed and nobody wants to “steal” the game comes to an end.

-There are several variations on rules when hosting a white elephant gift exchange.
 How you do it is totally up to you, but here are a few suggestions:

 Make Up New Rules